l1f/mahlzeit/README.md

+# ATTENTION

+Mahlzeit is currently very unfinished and buggy.
+It should not be used, although it is not entirely clear to me why anyone would want to use it at the moment.

 # *Mahlzeit* -- manage recipes with your friends!

 *Mahlzeit* (German word for *meal* or ) is a recipe manager that is intended for smaller communities.